aconghaile/git_example/test.md

 A Title
 =======

-Here is a text file.
+Here is a text file, or is it?

+What you see as text I see as ...